SmarterApp/SB_BIRT/irp/doc/req/SecureBrowserAPIspecification.md

     `void SecureBrowser.security.lockDown (boolean enable, function onSuccess, function onError)`

     `onSuccess` and `onError` are optional parameters.
-These functions are invoked after the lockdown has either been sucessfully enabled or disabled or if the operation failed.
+These functions are invoked after the lockdown has either been successfully enabled or disabled or if the operation failed.
 If you specify these callback parameters, they should be functions of this form:

 	` function(currentlockdownstate) {...}`